Meaghan Rath

-Meaghan Rath (born June 18, 1986) is a Canadian film and television actress.
+Meaghan Rath (born June 18, 1986) is a Canadian actress.
 She is known for her television roles on Being Human, 15/Love, The Assistants, and Hawaii Five-0.

 Personal life

 Rath was born in Montreal, Quebec, Canada.
 Her mother is of Indian Goan heritage.
 Her father is of English and Austrian-Jewish descent.
 She has a younger brother, Jesse Rath, who is also an actor.
 She studied Cinema and Communications at Dawson College.

 On May 16, 2020, Rath married English actor Jack Cutmore-Scott at their Hollywood Hills home.
 She announced her pregnancy with their child on July 6, 2021.
 She gave birth to a son at the end of summer that year.
+Their second son was born in 2023.